RootwireLtd/OpenDocs/opendocs/docs/sysadmin-guides/greenfield-environment/physical-network-design.md

 This is the simplest solution, suitable for small businesses with a single office.

-As it has no built in redudancy, it has the risk that the entire network will go down if any single component fails.
+As it has no built in redundancy, it has the risk that the entire network will go down if any single component fails.
 It is recommended that a contingency plan is in place to handle the risk of a complete network failure

 Most noteworthy is that there will be a requirement for managed outages when network systems require a reboot for maintenance, updates or other reasons.